rustfoundation/safety-critical-rust-coding-guidelines/src/process/style-guideline.rst

 An organization or project **MAY** choose to recategorize any ``advisory`` guideline as ``mandatory`` or ``required``, or as ``disapplied``.

+If contributing a guideline, you **MAY** choose to submit it as ``advisory`` and ask for support in assigning the guideline the correct category.

 *TODO(pete.levasseur): Add more tips on when this is a good choice for a guideline.*

 ``disapplied``